Lightnet/love2d_sandbox/README.md

  Love2D has some path fixed to format.

  On windows OS it fixed to project folder and %AppData%  > /Roaming/love/<projectname if set in config>

- The reason is the Androind and IOS path is fixed to their own app folder not allow out their app folder without permission access.
+ The reason is the Androind and IOS path is fixed to their own app folder not allow outside access their app folder without permission access.

  * https://love2d.org/wiki/love.filesystem.getRealDirectory
  * https://love2d.org/forums/viewtopic.php?t=91415